phusion/passenger/CONTRIBUTING.md

     rake apache2
     rake nginx

+It is recommended that you install ccache and set the `USE_CCACHE=1` environment variable.
+The build system will then automatically wrap all compiler calls in ccache, significantly improving recompilation times.

 ### Running the unit tests

 The tests depend on the Phusion Passenger developer tools.
 Make sure they're installed: